 The wearing of masks will be optional for all students, teachers, and parents/guardians.
 We will notify you if this policy changes to masks required.
 Please be considerate of everyone’s decision regarding masks.
 Bring your own mask.
 A limited number of disposable masks are available on an as needed basis.

-Regular sanitization of all studios and equipment (ballet barres, floors, music systems, door handles, etc.) will occur, with regular breaks provided to allow for students to wash and sanitize their hands.
+Regular sanitization of all studios and equipment (ballet barres, floors, music systems, door handles, etc.) will occur.
+Wipes, hand sanitizer, and sinks with soap and running water are available.

 The School of Dancing Wheels follows local and national guidelines with regards to quarantining and isolating due to COVID-19 exposure or positive testing.